 International Menopause Society Meeting 2018: "Screening for Breast Cancer--Is it Worth it?
 Current Controversies" Dr. Cutler's invited lecture.
 Dr. Cutler presented data of widespread overdiagnosis and the harms of over treatment that justify asymptomatic menopausal women and their advisors consider rejecting screening mammograms because they generate substantial harm without any demonstrated benefit.

-In September 2015 on the Ursinus College campus, Dr. Cutler addressed an invited group of undergraduate psychology students and faculty reviewing 10 of the 23 scientific studies at Penn and Stanford that led to her landmark 1986 co discovery of human sex attractant pheromones.
+Ursinus College September 2015: Lecture Dr. Cutler addressed an invited group of undergraduate psychology students and faculty reviewing 10 of the 23 scientific studies at Penn and Stanford that led to her landmark 1986 co discovery of human sex attractant pheromones.

 In May 2015 Dr. Cutler presented a scientific poster at the Annual Clinical Meeting of The American College of Obstetricians and Gynecologists, in San Francisco: "Breast Cancer Incidence In 2,305,427 Screened Asymptomatic Women: Long Term Outcomes During Menopause." (pdf file)

 In June 2012, Dr. Cutler led a 'Grand Rounds' lecture and Power Point presentation of 16 slides for CME credits at Main Line Health/Lankenau Hospital for medical practitioners; "Logical Measurement Methods Yield Lower Breast Cancer Risk."

 In April 2012, Dr. Cutler presented a scientific poster at the annual meeting of the Society for Behavioral Medicine; "Logical Measurement Methods Yield Lower Breast Cancer Risk" co-authored by Regula Burki, M.D., James Kolter, M.D., and Cathy Chambliss, Ph.D.